Melissa K. Norris

 Seed Potatoes

-When growing potatoes you can only grow them from seed potatoes.
-The potatoes you've purchased in the grocery store are not suitable for seed potatoes because they can carry disease (remember the potato famine in Ireland during the 1800s, it was caused by a late blight that infected the soil and crops for multiple years).
+When growing potatoes, you can only grow them from seed potatoes.
+The potatoes you’ve purchased in the grocery store are unsuitable for seed potatoes because they can carry disease (remember the potato famine in Ireland during the 1800s, which was caused by a late blight that infected the soil and crops for multiple years).
 They also may have been sprayed with chemicals to keep them from sprouting on the shelf.
 Source

-Seed potatoes are chosen for their resistance to disease and are certified disease-free, starting with disease-free potatoes is key.
+Seed potatoes are chosen for their disease resistance and are certified disease-free.
+Starting with disease-free potatoes is critical.

 I know some people do plant potatoes they've purchased from the store once they've sprouted (with great success!), but I'd rather not take the gamble of introducing any disease to my soil and don't think it's worth the risk.
 Each person must decide this for themselves.

-If you grow and harvest your potatoes correctly, you can grow your own seed potatoes for the following year, essentially having an endless supply of potatoes.
-Stick with me, we'll talk about that soon.
+If you grow and harvest your potatoes correctly, you can grow your seed potatoes for the following year, essentially having an endless supply of potatoes.
+Stick with me.
+We’ll talk about that soon.

 Where to Buy Seed Potatoes

-As mentioned above, we grow enough potatoes each year to have extra left over for our own seed potatoes.
-But if you've gotta start somewhere, so if you're looking to grow potatoes and are in need of seed potatoes, try some of the following places:
+As mentioned above, we grow enough potatoes each year to have extra left over for our seed potatoes.
+But if you’ve gotta start somewhere, so if you’re looking to grow potatoes and need seed potatoes, try some of the following places:

 If you can't find seed potatoes, ask a friend if they'd be willing to share, you can cut your seed potatoes into pieces (be sure there are at least two “eyes” per piece) and it weighs at least 1 to 2 ounces per piece, allow them a couple of days to dry out and “scab up” to prevent rotting once planted, then proceed with the planting instructions below.